How DIY Start Backyard Injection Molding with Tabletop Tools?

 a.
 Uniform Cooling

-Ensure that the cooling process is uniform across the entire mold.
-Inconsistent cooling can lead to warping or variations in part dimensions.
-Strategically place cooling channels within the mold to enhance heat dissipation.
+• Ensure that the cooling process is consistent throughout the entire mold to prevent warping or dimensional errors.
+Consider adding strategically placed cooling channels to enhance heat dissipation.

 b.
 Optimal Cooling Time